 I have been asked to write a Dryly guest blog, so I will hereby tell you about my experiences with bedwetting.
-Pieter had been toilet trained from a very young age, both during the day and at night.
-This changed overnight: he started wetting the bed.
-We thought it would stop by itself, so we did nothing about it except change his sheets every day.
-After half a year I started to worry.
-We went to the doctor and were told that it was a phase that many children go through.
-I didn’t have to worry, they said.
+My son Pieter was potty trained from a very young age, both during the day and at night.
+One day this stopped and he started wetting the bed.
+We thought it would stop, we did nothing about it except change his sheets every day.
+After six months, I started to get worried.
+After a visit to the family doctor, I was told that it was a phase that many children go through.
+I did not have to worry.

 Now, 4 years later, I regret that we did not take more action ourselves.
 I didn’t know what our options were and I had complete confidence in the advice of our doctor.
 Of course many children grow out of it, so I don’t blame him for anything.
 But I do blame myself for not doing more research about bedwetting and possible solutions myself.